Celebrating Holi with Fermented Rice Gulab Jamuns from Chhattisgarh

 Grind the rice coarsely until the particles resemble semolina.

-They are ready to serve immediately after.
+They are ready to serve immediately.

 From contributing to her school magazine to writing ad copy for start-ups such as Woman Ambassadors in Chicago, Anushka has always been writing.
 Now twenty-two and fresh from an internship at Siyahi, a prominent literary agency, she is now working at her family's hospitality venture, Mistwood Holidays and Resorts.